NYCPlanning/cpdocs/docs/cpdb.md

 1.	**Agency data**

-	The Department of Design and Construction (DDC), Department of Transportation (DOT), and Department of Parks and Recreation (DPR) all publish spatial data of their captial projects, and each geometry includes the associated FMDID(s).
-Therefore, we aggregate the geometries from these data sources to the FMSID and then add these geometries by joinin on FMDID.
+	The Department of Design and Construction (DDC), Department of Transportation (DOT), and Department of Parks and Recreation (DPR) all publish spatial data of their capital projects, and each geometry includes the associated FMDID(s).
+Therefore, we aggregate the geometries from these data sources to the FMSID and then add these geometries by joining on FMDID.

 2.	**Algorithms**

 	Often the location of the project is specified in the project's short description.
-Using a series of algorithms we are able to extract the specified location, such as a park id or park name, and join on geometries from an exisiting public data source, such as park properties or the facilities database.
+Using a series of algorithms we are able to extract the specified location, such as a park id or park name, and join on geometries from an existing public data source, such as park properties or the facilities database.

 3.	**Research**

-	For many projects the location(s) of the project is/are specified in the project's short description, but a geometry cannot be assocaited with the project by joining to an existing dataset on FMS ID or mapping the project algorithmically.
+	For many projects the location(s) of the project is/are specified in the project's short description, but a geometry cannot be associated with the project by joining to an existing dataset on FMS ID or mapping the project algorithmically.
 Therefore, many projects were mapped via manual research, which involved a DCP team member reading the short description of the project and creating a geometry for that projects representing where that project is taking place.

 	New geometries can be added to CPDB by adding a BIN with the assocaited FMSID to the [id_bin_map.csv](https://github.com/NYCPlanning/capitalprojects_db/blob/master/capitalprojects_build/attributes/id_bin_map.csv), which works best for building based projects, or by creating a geometry using [DCP's Simple Geom Editor](https://nycplanning.github.io/simple-geom-editor/) and adding the outputted .json file to the [geometries folder](https://github.com/NYCPlanning/capitalprojects_db/tree/master/capitalprojects_build/attributes/geometries).